nasa/spaceapps-phenomena_detection/data/labeled/README.md

 ## Air Quality Data

 Monitoring surface air quality helps ensure the protection of human health and property.
 However, surface air quality data is sparsely monitored.
 To help fill in these gaps, inferences are derived from other sources including remote sensing.

+* Air Quality Data: s3://impact-datashare/pm2.5-labeled

 The CSV formatted data and labels are provided below.
 It contains the following fields which have been described.

 1. station_id: Unique identifier of the PM 2.5 monitors stationed across US
 2. stime: Time and date of sample recorded